 Health Promotion staff can monitor your blood pressure at any time during regular facility hours, or departments can call to sign up for an onsite blood pressure screening.
 Call 262-6314 for more information.

 Health Promotion offers the following blood tests with a physician's order written on letterhead or prescription pad.
 Results will be sent to the requesting physician and to you.
 You MUST review these results with your physician.

 An appointment is REQUIRED!
 Screenings are usually offered once a month.
 Go to Health Promotion Calendar for dates and times, or call 262-6314 for more information.

-In addition to your total blood work fee, there will be an additional $10 Health Promotion fee to cover personnel and supplies.
+In addition to your total blood work fee, there will be an additional $10 Health Promotion fee to cover supplies.

 Physician's order not needed!

 12-hour fast required.
 You may have water, black coffee, or plain tea.

 The cholesterol/multi-chemistry blood test checks your cholesterol, triglycerides, blood sugar, kidney, and liver levels.
 Blood pressure and weight are also checked during this screening.

 Complete Blood Count ($8)

 White Blood Count (WBC): The number of white blood cells.
 High WBC can be a sign of infection.
 WBC is also increased in certain types of leukemia.
 Low white counts can be a sign of bone marrow diseases or an enlarged spleen.

 Red Blood Cells (RBC): This helps diagnose the cause of anemia.
 Low values suggest iron deficiency, high values suggest either deficiencies of B12 or Folate, ineffective production in the bone marrow, or recent blood loss with replacement by newer (and larger) cells from the bone marrow.

 Hemoglobin (Hgb): The amount of oxygen-carrying protein contained within the red blood cells.
 Low Hgb or Hct suggests anemia.
 Anemia can be due to nutritional deficiencies, blood loss, destruction of blood cells internally, or failure to produce blood in the bone marrow.
-High Hgb can occur due to lung disease, living at high altitude, or excessive bone marrow production of blood cells.
+High Hgb can occur due to lung disease, living at high altitudes, or excessive bone marrow production of blood cells.